What Quality Control (QC) mean in Garment Manufacturing: A Full Guide

 What Is QC in Garment Manufacturing?

-Quality Control (QC) in garment manufacturing is the process of checking finished and in-process garments to make sure they meet agreed quality standards before they reach the buyer.
-It focuses on the actual product, not the plan examining stitching, measurements, appearance, and packaging.
-QC acts as the final safety net, catching defects that slip through production.
-Without QC, even a well-designed garment process can still deliver inconsistent or unacceptable products.
+Quality Control (QC) in garment manufacturing is the process of checking finished and in-process garments to make sure they meet agreed quality standards.
+It focuses on the actual product, examining stitching, measurements, appearance, and packaging.
+QC acts as the final safety net catching defects that slip through production.
+Without QC, even a well-designed garment process can deliver inconsistent products.

 Quality Control (QC) is the set of activities that:

-• sort them into accept, repair, or reject
+- Sort them into accept, repair, or reject categories.

 Why QC Is Critical (Even If You Have QA)